How can I help?

 After the placement is completed Complete the Mentor placement survey sent out by the placements team.

-The Progress Review is important as, should it be required, this will be the last opportunity for an intervention to be put in place for a student.
-This is an in-person visit and should follow this format:
+The Progress Review is important as, should it be required, this will be the last opportunity for a support plan to be put in place.
+For all but undergraduate phase 1 who have a virtual visit, this is an in-person visit and should follow this format:

 Timeline Activity